Battle of Iwo Jima

-The Battle of Iwo Jima (硫黄島の戦い, Iōtō no Tatakai, Iōjima no Tatakai) was a major battle in which the United States Marine Corps (USMC) and United States Navy (USN) landed on and eventually captured the island of Iwo Jima from the Imperial Japanese Army (IJA) during World War II.
+The Battle of Iwo Jima (硫黄島の戦い, Iōtō no Tatakai,or Iōjima no Tatakai) was a major battle in which the United States Marine Corps (USMC), United States Navy (USN), and United States Army (USA) landed on and eventually captured the island of Iwo Jima from the Imperial Japanese Army (IJA) during World War II.
 The American invasion, designated Operation Detachment, had the goal of capturing the island with its two airfields: South Field and Central Field.

 The Japanese Army positions on the island were heavily fortified, with a dense network of bunkers, hidden artillery positions, and 18 km of tunnels.
 (Note: "... the defenders of Iwo literally developed [the improvement of natural caves] into a science.
 Because of the importance of the underground positions, 25 percent of the garrison was detailed to tunneling.
 Positions constructed underground ranged in size from small caves for a few men to several underground chambers capable of holding 300 or 400 men.
 In order to prevent personnel from becoming trapped in any one excavation, the subterranean installations were provided with multiple entrances and exits, as well as stairways and interconnecting passageways. ... the northern slope of Mount Suribachi alone harbored several thousand yards of tunnels.
 By the time the Marines landed on Iwo Jima, more than 11 miles of tunnels had been completed.")
-American ground forces were supported by extensive naval artillery, and enjoyed complete air supremacy provided by USN and Marine Corps aviators throughout.
+American ground forces were supported by extensive naval artillery, and enjoyed complete air supremacy provided by US Navy, Army, and Marine Corps aviators throughout.
 The five-week battle saw some of the fiercest and bloodiest fighting of the Pacific War.